 - Grow our brokerage operations.
-Our brokerage services have grown substantially, expanding to \$112.9 million in operating revenues in 2009 from \$25.7 million in 2001, a compound annual growth rate of 20.3%.
-In 2009, brokerage services accounted for 22.4% of our operating revenues.
+Our brokerage services have grown substantially, expanding to \$148.0 million in operating revenues in 2010 from \$25.7 million in 2001, a compound annual growth rate of 21.5%.
+In 2010, brokerage services accounted for 24.4% of our operating revenues.
 We encourage our agents to generate shipping contracts above the levels that can be accommodated by our owner-operators and provide the training and management information systems that enable our agents to broker these contracts to third party carriers.
 We intend to continue to grow this business both organically and through investments in management information systems and strategic acquisitions. - Make strategic acquisitions.
 Acquisitions have been an important part of our growth and we continually evaluate strategic acquisition opportunities.
 Our acquisition plan is to focus on targets that are primarily non-asset based, but we also will consider companies that derive a portion of their business from asset-based operations.
 Our predecessor began operations in 1981 when Universal Am-Can Ltd. was formed as an owner-operator and agent based carrier.
-Since then, we have successfully integrated 23 acquisitions, 20 of which we have consummated between October 2000 and December 2009.
+Since then, we have successfully integrated 25 acquisitions, 22 of which we have consummated between October 2000 and December 2010.
+During each of the years ended December 31, 2010, 2009, and 2008 acquisition revenues totaled 10.3%, 4.2% and 5.1%, respectively, of our total revenue in each year.
+Our current growth is highly dependent upon being able to continue to make strategic acquisitions.
 Our operational integration strategy is to centralize administrative functions of acquired businesses at our headquarters, while maintaining the localized operations of the acquired businesses and maintaining the target's network of agents and owner-operators.
 We believe that allowing most of our acquired businesses to continue to operate under their pre-acquisition names, in their original regions and with the same agents and owner-operators enables us to maintain the loyalty of the agents and owner-operators and continue pre-existing customer relationships.